nitindhar7/pycrawler/README.markdown

 File Types
 ----------
-Pycrawler does not parse URLS with the following suffices for obvious reasons:
+Pycrawler does not parse URLs with the following suffixes:

 1. tif/bmp/png/jpg/gif
 2. js